 When it comes to films such as Midnight in Paris, one must approach the character portrayal and story-line with a grain of salt.
 The overall genres of the film are comedy, drama, and romance.
-With that in mind, and also taking into consideration the rest of Allen’s filmography, we must ask ourselves if his representation of the famous artists and writers is mostly exaggerated or is it based in truth?
+With that in mind, and also taking into consideration the rest of Allen’s filmography, we must ask ourselves if his representation of the famous artists and writers is mostly exaggerated or is it based on truth?
 Can it be both?
 And how does that play to his advantage?
 And is the combination of these what makes it one of my favorite films of our generation?
 Quite possibly.

-Real life, 1920s: In the film, Picasso is noted as having a mistress, named Adriana.
-In real life, perhaps his mistress (es, yes multiple) were not as clear.
+In the film, Picasso is noted as having a mistress, named Adriana.
+In real life, perhaps his mistress (yes, yes, multiple) was not as clear.
 He had many mistresses, ranging from prostitutes to his muses, but only married twice.

-Real life: Throughout his career, Man Ray dabbled in many mediums and genres of art.
+Throughout his career, Man Ray dabbled in many mediums and genres of art.
 He was able to move between abstract art forms such as Cubism and Dada, his work in photography is what most may remember him for.
 Unfortunately, the film does not spend much time on Man Ray, possibly only including him because he was in the included circle of artists and writers during 1920s Paris.
-His style of photography, which he himself deemed ‘Rayography,’ would have been an interesting discussion point as it was a camera-less version of capturing images.
+His style of photography, which he himself deemed “rayography“, would have been an interesting discussion point as it was a camera-less version of capturing images.
 I believe there was more yet to be discovered and portrayed in the film about this certain character.

-I believe it is safe to say that Allen’s film is a homage to the time period while also giving an insight into these artists’ lives and personalities, some in depth and others not so much.
+I believe it is safe to say that Allen’s film is a homage to the time period while also giving an insight into these artists’ lives and personalities, some in-depth and others not so much.
 Had some of the characters not been portrayed as heavily as they were, perhaps the film would not as enjoyable as it is.